bosch-aisecurity-aishield/watchtower/README.md

 **AIShield Watchtower** is designed to automate model and notebook discoveries and conduct comprehensive vulnerability scan.
 Its capabilities go beyond merely identifying all the models and notebooks within your repository.
 Watchtower continuously monitors these assets for changes and perform assessments, ensuring that vulnerabilities do not go unnoticed.
+It assesses risks, such as hard-coded secrets, PIIs, outdated/unsafe libraries, model serialization attacks, custom unsafe operations etc.

 AIShield Watchtower stands out with its capability to categorize scans into four distinct risk levels: "low," "medium," "high," and "critical."
 This classification equips organizations with the ability to tailor their security efforts to the level of risk detected.
 Its adaptive approach and meticulous risk categorization significantly bolster security efforts, fortifying them effectively.
-Watchtower's alignment with industry standards such as OWASP, MITRE, and CWE further enhances its market standing by providing advanced security solutions.
+Watchtower's alignment with industry standards such as OWASP, MITRE, CWE, NIST AI RMF MAP functions further enhances its market standing by providing advanced security solutions.

 ## Table of Contents